Hive Systems has updated its famous Password Table for 2023. Spoiler alert: it’s not looking good for your go-to password combinations.

 Their latest data shows the updated time it takes for hackers to "brute force" a password, taking today’s newest technologies into account.
 The main takeaway?
-Passwords eight (8) characters can be cracked in less than an hour, and passwords containing less than seven (7) characters can be cracked instantly.
+Passwords less than 12 characters can be hacked in under an hour, and the more complex your password is the better.

 What’s more, it’s important to note that the metrics in Hive's table assume that multi-factor authentication is not used or bypassed, that the passwords are randomly generated, and that they haven’t been a part of a past breach.